3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Classic Architecture, City Hall, Saigon, HCMC, Vietnam

-After getting checked into your accommodations (more on where to stay later), start your 3 Days in Ho Chi Minh City by seeing the top sights.
-In the evening, enjoy happy hour drinks with a view, then dine on classic Vietnamese cuisine at a popular street market.
-End the night by sampling innovative Saigon Craft Beers.
+After getting checked in (more on where to stay later), start by seeing the top sights.
+In the evening, enjoy happy hour drinks with a view, then dine on classic Vietnamese cuisine.
+End the night sampling some innovative beers.

 Essential HCMC Sightseeing